prog4321/sg_weather/README.md

 The server-side code can be found on "index.js" in the root directory.

-I have designed the webpage for some responsiveness, and it should render fairly well on most screen and mobile resolutions.
+I have designed the webpage for some responsiveness, and it should render fairly well on a variety of screen resolutions.

 The overall architecture is loosely based on what I've learnt in Dr Angela Yu's course, "The Complete Full-Stack Web Development Bootcamp".
 Fantastic course, by the way!